Skip to main content

 Expanded PERA Member University List 2026 — Pune / Mumbai / Rest of Maharashtra

 The PERA consortium spans premium private and deemed universities across Maharashtra.
-Verified 2026 member institutions:
+Member institutions per PERA’s official 2026 banner/handbook:

 Pune Hub